The Closing: Sean Burton

 Con Howe

-Managing Director
+Managing Director of Planning and Entitlement

 Con Howe leads Cityview’s partnerships to finance, assemble and entitle land for development in the greater Los Angeles area.
 With over 40 years of experience in planning, entitlements and development, he assists all Cityview funds with acquisitions and development strategies.
-Prior to coming to Cityview he was the Director of Planning for the City of Los Angeles responsible for the Adaptive Reuse Ordinance and zoning to encourage infill housing.
+Prior to coming to Cityview, he was the Director of Planning for the City of Los Angeles responsible for the Adaptive Reuse Ordinance and zoning to encourage infill housing.
 Previously he was the Executive Director of the New York City Planning Department.
+He earned his bachelor’s degree from Yale and his master’s degree from Massachusetts Institute of Technology (MIT).

 Shane Robinson